I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 Younger Brother Harold a Naval Aviator who Fought in World War I and World War II

 Nelson’s younger brother, Harold O.J.
-Garlok, also joined the New York Naval Militia prior to the war and, at the start of World War I, was serving as an ensign in the Naval Militia Aviation Corps.
-Harold, spent the war serving aboard the battleship Wisconsin and rose to the rank of lieutenant during the war.
+Garlock, also joined the New York Naval Militia prior to the war and, at the start of World War I, was serving as an ensign in the Naval Militia Aviation Corps.
+Harold spent the war serving aboard the battleship Wisconsin and rose to the rank of lieutenant during the war.

 Following the war, Harold remained in the Naval Militia and went to work for the Garlock Packing Company in Palmyra.

 Harold appears to have returned to active duty during World War II and then remained on active duty in the Navy following the war.
 He retired with the rank of commander and, upon his death which occurred on October 10, 1963, he was buried in the Ft.
 Rosecrans National Cemetery in San Diego, California.